A physics-informed deep learning approach for solving strongly degenerate parabolic problems: Numerical results

 $ $Let $\alpha>0$ and $\omega=2\alpha\,(2\alpha+1)$.
 The last problem that we consider is\\ \\

 \\ \\ where $\Omega=\{(x,y,z)\in\mathbb{R}^{3}:x^{2}+y^{2}+z^{2}<1\}$ and\\ \\

 \\ This problem is nothing but the 3-dimensional version of (\ref{eq:P2}) and its exact solution is given by

-$ $To evaluate the accuracy of our method in solving problem (\ref{eq:P5}) and the distance between the approximate solution $\hat{u}$ and the exact solution $u$, we limited ourselves to estimating the quantities (\ref{eq:L2err}) and (\ref{eq:err_rel}).
-Switching from Cartesian to spherical coordinates, one can easily obtain
+$ $In order to assess the accuracy of our method in solving (\ref{eq:P5}) and the distance between the approximate solution $\hat{u}$ and the exact solution $u$, we again limited ourselves to estimating the quantities defined in (\ref{eq:L2err}) and (\ref{eq:err_rel}).
+Switching from Cartesian to spherical coordinates, we can easily obtain